petermiles/Hosting-React-Digital-Ocean/README.md

-## Deploying a Single Page React App On Digital Ocean
+# Hosting a React Project on Digital Ocean

+  This tutorial is for setting up small personal sites on Digital Ocean, it does not cover the myriad of topics that will be important to long term system management.
+But if you're wanting to host personal projects, or portfolio pieces it will get you started.

+# Prepping your App to host

+We will do some things to help prep your app to be hosted.

-## Turn off React's default Web Service Worker
+## Turn off Create React App's Service Worker

 Create React App's built in web service worker creates some problems when you try to server you API and your local files from the same server.
 If you haven't already, remove the default web service worker from your `src/index.js` file.  *Delete* the lines that say `registerServiceWorker();` and `import registerServiceWorker from 'register-service-worker'`

-### Make sure your server is setup to run off the build process
+### Make sure your server is serving your React App

 Before we want to deploy our project, we should make sure that our project is working on our local machine.
 If it's not working, open you dev console, look at your terminal output.
 And try to figure out what is causing it to break locally.

 Up till now we have been using the React Dev Server to serve our react app.
 We are going to update this so that it will use a production build of our project.
 This will do things such as removing extra white-space, comments, and minify our code so that it's as fast to download as possible.

-Tell create-react-app to use webpack to create a build folder with your latest code.

-`npm run build`

 Make sure your express.static is pointing to the build folder.
+This should be our first middleware.

 ```
 app.use( express.static( `${__dirname}/../build` ) );
 ```

-Make sure your dev server isn't running for the front end.
-Start your backend server

-`nodemon`

-In your browser, check that you can go to http://localhost:3030 (or whichever port you told your backend to run on.)
-And make sure that you are sending the files to the front end.

 If you are using browser history, you'll need this to make sure your index.html file is being given on the other routes.

-Towards the *end* of your server file make sure you have this (this needs to run after you've setup all your other endpoints)
+As the LAST endpoint (this needs to run after you've setup all your other endpoints)

 ```
 const path = require('path')